de-grote/aoc2016/readme.md

 * day 8: Pretty doable, and part 2 wasn't really harder than part 1, also why is there no ``Default::default()`` for large arrays?

+* day 9: Doable if it wasn't for me using the worst names possible for variables, also gotta love recursion over impure functions.

 ---

 Thanks for reading!